Crush-Steelpunch/ATOS-jenkins-coderepo/README.md

 # Maven and Jenkins

-Installing maven and the jdk on the cli so you can use the maven jenkins plugin
+Install maven and the jdk on the ssh cli.

 ```bash
 sudo apt install -y maven default-jdk